Compare deskbird vs Kadence

 deskbird leads in data regulation & security

-Both infrastructures are SOC 2 compliant & ISO 27001 certified.
-However, deskbird goes a step further with Swiss-headquarters and data hosted in Germany, with explicit GDPR compliance, making it the default choice for European organizations or any company handling sensitive employee data under strict regulatory frameworks.
-For teams operating across multiple geographies, say, offices in both the US and Europe, deskbird’s EU-hosted infrastructure ensures data residency requirements are met without workarounds, legal grey areas, or last-minute procurement headaches.
+Both platforms are SOC 2 Type II audited and ISO 27001 certified. deskbird goes further with Swiss headquarters and data hosted in Germany, with explicit GDPR compliance, making it the more straightforward choice for European organizations or any company handling sensitive employee data under strict regulatory frameworks.
+For teams running offices across both the US and Europe, deskbird's EU-hosted infrastructure meets data residency requirements without workarounds or extra legal review.

-Kadence’s US/UK-based infrastructure could potentially raise immediate questions for European deployments.
-Without a clear commitment to EU data residency, companies face additional data processing agreements, friction during vendor assessments, and potential blockers with works councils.
+Kadence's US/UK-based infrastructure doesn't come with a clear EU data residency commitment.
+For European deployments, that can mean additional data processing agreements, more friction in vendor assessments, and questions from works councils.

 deskbird has more transparent, scaleable pricing

-Kadence's pricing is not publicly listed.
-However it requires commitment to annual billing and charges $250 per floor plan upload, making total cost harder to maintain, especially if your office footprint is set to grow.
-There is no free plan listed.
+Kadence's pricing isn't publicly listed.
+It requires annual billing with a 1-year minimum and charges $250 per floor plan upload, on top of any per-user cost, which makes total cost harder to predict as your office footprint grows.

 When comparing total cost, factor in what's often overlooked: